A step by step guide on how to calculate your tax refund in Australia

 But how can you calculate your tax refund?

-In this guide, we'll share everything you need to know about tax, deductions, your tax return and estimating your tax refund.
+In this guide, we'll share everything you need to know about tax, deductions, your tax return, estimating your tax refund and can you claim tax refund online.

 We help thousands of working holidaymakers to get their tax refund